Teacher and two children doing crafts together at a table.

 Kelsey SchroederLeadership Lab, Leadership Programs, Pedagogy Of Leadership®, Student Leadership

-by Kelsey Twist Schroeder, Ed.D., Faculty, gcLi; Middle School Principal, Georgetown Day School, in Washington, D.C.
+by gcLi Faculty Kelsey Twist Schroeder, Ed.D.; Middle School Principal at Georgetown Day School, Washington, D.C.

 1. Dispel the Myth of the “Born Leader”